 December 15, 1795

-In recognition of these contributions, President George Washington nominated—and the Senate quickly confirmed—Rutledge as the first U.S. Supreme Court's senior associate justice.
+In recognition of these contributions, President George Washington nominated—and the Senate quickly confirmed—Rutledge as the U.S. Supreme Court's first associate justice.
 Although Rutledge accepted his commission, he failed to attend the Court's meetings and resigned in 1791 to become chief justice of a South Carolina court.

 Several weeks after learning this, however, Rutledge complicated his confirmation chances by delivering a speech vehemently attacking the controversial Jay Treaty, which he believed to be excessively pro-British.
 Rutledge seemed blind to the fact that the president had supported—and the Senate had recently consented to—that difficult treaty.
 Many administration supporters cited this ill-timed speech as evidence of Rutledge's advancing mental incapacity.
 Rutledge ignored the escalating criticism and took his seat on the high court.